- Practice Areas

 Hire a personal injury or accident attorney who goes to trial and is willing to take a case all the way to trial when the insurance companies aren’t fair.
 When you hire an attorney who is a trial lawyer, and actually tries cases, the insurance companies know them, and the offers that they make are going to be better because they know that they can’t lowball somebody with this attorney because this attorney is going to take them all the way to trial.

-If you look at those things and you find a board certified civil trial lawyer that only handles car accident cases and personal injury cases, that’s going to give you a leg up.
+If you look at those things and you find a board certified civil trial lawyer, that’s going to give you a leg up.

 I spoke with someone who was in a car accident.
 She was seriously injured and had some questions.
 One of the questions she had was, “What are some of the common mistakes that people make when they’re in a car accident?”
 I explained that there are several things that are big mistakes for people if they’re in a car accident.